Clitterhouse Recreation Ground

 Clitterhouse Recreation Ground or Clitterhouse Playing Fields is a park and Site of Local Importance for Nature Conservation in Brent Cross in the London Borough of Barnet.
-It is a large area of mown grass with a children's playground, bordered by thick hedges.
+It is a large area of mown grass with a playground, bordered by thick hedges.
 Clitterhouse Stream (or Clitterhouse Brook), a tributary of the River Brent, runs along its eastern border.

 The £4.5 billion Brent Cross Cricklewood development includes spending several million pounds on improving the park, including extensive landscaping, sports facilities and a nature park.

 There is access to the park from Claremont Road, Prayle Grove, Purbeck Drive, Hendon Way, and by a subway from Ridge Hill.